 The Healthcare System

-I guess one of the biggest differences is the health care system itself.
+I guess one of the biggest differences is the healthcare system itself.
 Here in Canada, we have universal health care.
-We have a provincial health card and can go to any clinic or hospital and by presenting this card we are provided with all health care services.
+We have a provincial health card and can go to any clinic or hospital, and by presenting this card, we are provided with all health care services.
 FOR FREE.
 We do not get billed for any hospital stay, necessary surgery, or products that are used while admitted.
-To have a baby we don’t have to pay.
-If you get an elective surgery such as most plastic surgeries you do have to pay.
-We pay for prescriptions from pharmacies, dental and eye care, and things like that but if you have insurance or a benefit package most of these things are covered.
-So basically I can go to any hospital in the country and get care for whatever I need and the government funds it.
-Sure, we may pay more taxes than Americans but I’m not going to get into all of that.
+To have a baby, we don’t have to pay.
+If you have an elective surgery, such as most plastic surgeries, you do have to pay.
+We pay for prescriptions from pharmacies, dental and eye care, and things like that, but if you have insurance or a benefits package, most of these things are covered.
+So basically, I can go to any hospital in the country and get care for whatever I need, and the government funds it.
+Sure, we may pay more taxes than Americans, but I’m not going to get into all of that.

 Here we have to go through the entire process for each separate province which can be expensive if you have more than one.
-I currently have an Ontario, Alberta and British Columbia license and the fees differ throughout the country.
-In Ontario it’s only around $300 a year to renew.
-In Alberta and BC it costed me about $800 to complete the licensing.
+I currently have an Ontario, Alberta, and British Columbia license, and the fees differ throughout the country.
+In Ontario, it’s only around $300 a year to renew.
+In Alberta and BC, it cost me about $800 to complete the licensing.
 That’s also not including the fees for criminal record checks etc.

 The hospital where I work back home in Ontario does not have health care aids to do this.
-We do everything- vitals, feeding, brief changes, answer call bells, mobilize patients and transfers, blood sugars, processing orders, all medications, everything!
-I wish we had CNAs (Certified Nursing Assistants) to help us with the workload but we are not given that opportunity.
-Some hospitals across Canada do have PSWs so maybe it’s just where I live that we have to work harder!
-As I continue to work in other provinces, I am seeing how other provinces do things and that is one of my favorite parts of travel nursing.
+We do everything- vitals, feeding, brief changes, answering call bells, mobilizing patients and transfers, blood sugars, processing orders, all medications, everything!
+I wish we had CNAs (Certified Nursing Assistants) to help us with the workload, but we are not given that opportunity.
+Some hospitals across Canada do have PSWs, so maybe it’s just where I live that we have to work harder!
+As I continue to work in other provinces, I am seeing how other provinces do things, and that is one of my favorite parts of travel nursing.

 Housing is provided for us on each assignment, even if it means living in a hotel during our contract.
 All of our travel costs to and from the assignment location are covered as well!
 I’m sure you could request a housing stipend if you wanted to find your own housing, but I don’t really feel like that is necessary.
 I’ve stayed in a house with 6 other travel nurses and in a house with a couple that rents out rooms.
 My next contract, the hospital uses college dorm rooms to house their travel nurses!
 It’s whatever the hospital decides.